boshek/rsoi/cran-comments.md

 ## R CMD check results

 There were no ERRORs or WARNINGs.
+This fixes the error currently happening on CRAN right now.

 ## Downstream dependencies